What can a productivity system not fix?

 Do this week: Tasks with a deadline or commitment within 7 days

-Someday/reference: Everything else – ideas, long-term projects, things you’re not ready to commit to
+Someday/reference: Everything else, including ideas, long-term projects, and things you are not ready to commit to

 Single-focus execution blocks beat multitasking